paigeshin/darius_mora-app_marketing/README.md

   - What we pay for is the creative content
   - Run it on Facebook ads or Instagram ads

+### Tiktok Marketing

+**Three Parts Of Tiktok**

+1. Paid ($0.5 million spent)
+2. Organic
+3. Influencer

+**Targeting**

+- Use Web Conversions and App Installs
+- Lookalikes are not strong, try categories (view-based-algorithm)
+  - Somebody watches videos off fitness exercises, then teh ads will be displayed to those people.
+- Facebook/Instagram scale with lower CPI/CPA
+- Older audience (quite strong)

+**Creative**

+- Reuse creatives from IG/Snap at the beginning
+- Music matters, even in the background
+- Showing the phone on the camera outperforms influencers or animations
+- Text overlay can help
+- Hopping on trends will increase CTR

+https://www.udemy.com/course/app_marketing/learn/lecture/36501316?start=450#overview => Well Performing Ads Example, 6:57

+**Organic**

+- 30k followers in 2 months
+- Post 3-5x / day, quantity over quality (it's not Instagram)
+- Consistency is rewareded
+- Use VPN to target a different market
+- Apps are downloaded from the profile without leaving Tiktok
+- Videos without words or language can go viral globally
+- Use trending music and copy trends
+- Personal, not corporate

+**Influencers**

+- Cheaper than Instagram or Youtube
+- Hit or miss because impressions are not based on number of followers
+- Micro at scale = great adds of virality
+- Official Creator Marketplace allows you to fund organic video, https://creatormarketplace.tiktok.com/
+- First campaign with @alxojdea(6mil + followers)
+  - Low CPM
+  - High CPI / CPA
+  - Should show the product in the video when working with big influencers

+**Tips**

+- Get relevant hashtags
+- Post in volume
+- Quantity of quality
+- 10 videos a day
+- 1pm, 2pm, amrican time => find your best time to post

 ---

 # Differences between SEO and ASO